Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 Visitors in Krosslaug - photo posted with their permission

-I was finally able to take a dip in the pool in 2021 when there was nobody around for 15 minutes and we had Krosslaug to ourselves.
+I was finally able to take a dip in the pool in 2021 when no one was around for 15 minutes, and we had Krosslaug to ourselves.
 Then 5 cars arrived!

-The water in the pool is around 40-42°C hot, and it is heavenly soaking in it.
+The pool water is around 40-42°C, and it feels heavenly.
 There are no changing facilities here, but you can change in the bushes as a grove has been planted by the hot pool.

-I was finally able to take a dip in Krosslaug pool in 2021
+I was finally able to take a dip in the Krosslaug pool in 2021

 The name of the pool, Krosslaug - the Hot Pool of the Cross - stems from the time of the Conversion to Christianity, which took place back in the year 1000 at Alþingi in Þingvellir.